Incident details

 Federal officers and other law enforcement stand guard at the Whipple Federal Building amid immigration protests in the Minneapolis, Minnesota, area on Jan.
 17, 2026.

 Protests erupted across the Minneapolis, Minnesota, area in January 2026, after a sweeping federal immigration enforcement surge heightened tensions between residents and federal agents.
-More unrest followed after a woman was fatally shot by an Immigration and Customs Enforcement agent, an ICE officer shot and wounded one man, and Border Patrol agents shot and killed another.
+Many demonstrations centered around the Bishop Henry Whipple Federal Building in nearby Fort Snelling, where Immigration and Customs Enforcement agents were operating.
+More unrest followed after Department of Homeland Security agents fatally shot Minneapolis residents Renee Good and Alex Pretti, and shot and wounded another man.

 As demonstrations unfolded, some journalists covering them were threatened with arrest, while others were repeatedly exposed to chemical irritants such as tear gas and pepper spray.
 At times, the exposure forced reporters to pause their coverage, retreat to other areas or wash out their eyes — echoing the types of disruptions seen at similar immigration protests in Illinois and California last year.

-The Department of Homeland Security has not responded to requests for comments about journalists affected by its use of the munitions.
+DHS has not responded to requests for comment about journalists affected by its use of the munitions.

 While these January incidents are not formally classified as press freedom violations under the U.S. Press Freedom Tracker’s 11 established categories, we’ve provided a roundup of them below, organized by date and location.
 This roundup will be updated as additional incidents are verified.